SarthakMakhija/tech-lessons/_posts/2020-04-18-aws-lambda-a-virtual-podcast.md

 ### Packaging and deploying an AWS Lambda application

-<span class="me">Me></span> Jessica, you talked about unzipped code size, what does that mean?
+<span class="me">Me></span> Jessica, you talked about unzipped code.
+Does that mean you have to create a zip file and upload it somewhere?

-<span class="jessica">Jessica></span> Well, you have package your lambda function along with its dependencies as an archive, upload it either on AWS Lambda console or in an S3 bucket.
+<span class="jessica">Jessica></span> Well, you have package your lambda function along with its dependencies as an archive, upload it either on AWS Lambda console or in an S3 bucket which will be referenced from your CloudFormation template.

 <span class="me">Me></span> How do you folks package your application?
 It appears to me as if we need to create a "fat jar" kind of a thing.